HarshBalwanix/Jaipur_Caps_MANIT_Hackathon/README.md

 - Attach text or PDF for submission.
 - Ensure submissions with plagiarism less than 50%.
 - View plagiarism status before submission.

+##This project was submitted for MANIT Hackathon'24 .